gbowne1/codebooker/docs/DEVSETUP.md

 # Developer Environment Setup

-This section will contain information that will help you:
+This section contains information that will help you:

 - [Clone the project](#clone),
-- Set up the project in their IDE or editor,
+- Set up this project in your IDE or editor,
-- Set up their environment to work in the project, including any environment variables, yarn/npm/pnpm package(s), editor extensions or plugins needed,
+- Set up your working environment, including any environment variables, yarn/npm/pnpm package(s), editor extensions or plugins needed,
 - Setting up the connection to the database,
 - Setting up the local development database, MongoDB.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App (CRA)](https://github.com/facebook/create-react-app).
 This CRA allows developers to view the application in a web browser, make changes to the code, and see those changes reflected immediately without having to manually refresh the page.
 This feature is known as "hot/live reloading".

+You can learn more in the [Create React App documentation](https://create-react-app.dev/docs/getting-started/).

+To learn React, check out the [React documentation](https://react.dev/).
+To delve deeper into React, you can skip to this [section](#react-development)

+## Setting Up

-> Get your project started in your ide, any IDE is preferable.
+Get your project started in your ide, any IDE is preferable.
 I woudl be using vs code as a template to run threough this setup.
 Some may like to make ther edits through the github workspace, but its more conducive, faster, seamless and easier to make changes to this repository using the terminal through git commands.
 Now to get this to your local repository you would need to performthese few steps